I think you’ll agree with me when I say…

 - Head to the solicitor’s office – talk to him/her about your offer and get independent legal advice.
 They will look at all the legal details and walk you through them.
 After they scrutinise the proposal and you accept, your equity release will be set up for you.

 - Acquire your equity through your solicitor and finally get on with putting those plans into action.

 All you have to do is to ensure that you’ve received proper guidance along the way, and when it’s done, you’ll have access to the cash you need for the retirement you deserve.

 How Soon Can You Unlock the Cash From Your Home?

 It varies from one plan provider to another.
-However, for most companies like Legal & General, the minimum number of weeks is around 8-12 weeks, from the day they receive your application to the day your solicitor sends you your cash.
+However, for most like Legal & General, the least number of weeks is around 8-12, from when they receive your application to the day your solicitor sends you your cash.

 Like any other financial product, equity release is not something you should rush into.
 So, take your time, prudently consider your options and then make an informed decision.
 It would be best if you also kept in mind that taking out a lifetime mortgage scheme reduces your inheritance, so it would be wise to involve your family in your choice too.

 That said, if you’ve got any questions or need more information on what equity release is, lifetime mortgages and home reversion plans, then be sure to click here not only see how much equity you can release but to talk with an expert for free!